 Finally, the positive contribution made by migrants to development, both in their host countries and through remittances estimated to be $400 billion a year, should be stressed as a means of countering the toxic narrative heard in many countries.

-In their evaluation of the declaration both the Center for Migration Studies and the Scalabrini International Migration Network maintain that it “falls short of creating a new framework for the protection of refugees and migrants around the world.
+In their joint statement on the declaration, the Center for Migration Studies and the Scalabrini International Migration Network maintain that it “falls short of creating a new framework for the protection of refugees and migrants around the world.
 Instead, it reaffirms the status quo, and, in some areas, weakens current protections for these vulnerable populations.”
 A major concern about the document is that it delays for two years the adoption of a global compact for refugees.